 The cold weather is on the horizon for many.
 Now is the time to think about some winter science activities.
 I like to have a few good ideas on hand for when we need something new to do.
-Here are some awesome activities that kids are sure to go for.

 We live in a place where it gets pretty cold, in fact most winters it gets so cold that I don’t want to go outside on the bitter cold days or during a blizzard so I selected both indoor and outdoor activities for you – just in case you experience the same feelings.
 I hope you enjoy them!

 When the temperature is at 10 below and the wind chill makes it feel like 50 below zero, or when you can’t see the tree outside your window because it is snowing so hard and the snow is blowing around causing whiteout conditions – those are good times to stay in if you can!
 Here are some fun wintery indoor science ideas to help pass the hours.